Luc Steels: Artificial Life and Behavior-based Robotics

-Fluid Construction Grammar and the evolution of language in artificial systems
+Fluid Construction Grammar

-In 1995, after a visit to the Sony Computer Science Laboratory in Tokyo at the invitation of Mario Tokoro, Steels opened a new chapter in his research endeavours, bringing the evolutionary thinking from Artificial Life and the advances in behavior-based robotics to bear on the question how it could be possible for a population of agents to autonomously self-organise an evolving adaptive language to communicate about the world as perceived through their sensory-motor apparatus.
-A new team of collaborators was set up at the VUB AI lab and at the newly founded Sony Computer Science Laboratory in Paris and worked for two decades (from 1995 to 2015) on this topic.
+In 1995, after a visit to the Sony Computer Science Laboratory in Tokyo at the invitation of Mario Tokoro, Steels opened a new chapter in his research efforts, bringing the evolutionary thinking from Artificial Life and the advances in behavior-based robotics to bear on the question how it could be possible for a population of agents to self-organise an evolving adaptive language to communicate about the world as perceived through their sensory-motor apparatus.
+A new team of collaborators was set up at the VUB AI lab and at the Sony Computer Science Laboratory in Paris and worked from 1995—2015 on this topic.

 The first breakthroughs were reached around 1996 in the domain of phonetics and phonology.
 Steels proposed a self-organisation approach to the origins of speech sounds and phonetic structures.
-Experiments were set up in which a population of agents, equipped with a basic vocal apparatus and auditory system, developed a shared inventory of speech sounds by playing imitation games, introducing variations generating new sounds and adapting to the sounds of others.
+Experiments were set up in which a population of agents, equipped with a basic vocal apparatus and auditory system, developed a shared inventory of speech sounds by playing imitation games, introducing variations generating sounds and adapting to the sounds of others.
 These experiments were worked out in the ph.D dissertations of Bart de Boer, and Pierre-Yves Oudeyer.

-In parallel, Steels proposed in 1995 the Naming Game to study the origins of linguistic conventions in general and the formation of lexicons in particular.
+In parallel, Steels proposed in 1995 the Naming Game to study the origins of linguistic conventions in general and the formation of lexicons.
 The Naming Game is a language game played by a population of agents.
 In each interaction the speaker chooses a topic and uses one or more words to draw attention of the listener to the topic.
 The game is a success if the reader pays attention to the topic chosen by the listener and both agents reinforce their existing inventory.
 Otherwise, speakers may invent new words, listeners adopt new words, and both change the associative scores between words and meanings in their respective inventories.
 In a concrete experiment, agents start without an initial vocabulary and gradually invent new words and coordinate their usage of words in local interactions.
 Nevertheless, a coherent vocabulary gradually emerges and gets maintained when the population changes or new topics come up.